Cudjoe

 Cudjoe, Codjoe or Captain Cudjoe (d. c.
 1764), sometimes spelled Cudjo – corresponding to the Akan day name Kojo, Codjoe or Kwadwo – was a Maroon leader in Jamaica during the time of Nanny of the Maroons.
 In Akan, Cudjoe or Kojo is the name given to a boy born on a Monday.
 He has been described as "the greatest of the Maroon leaders."

 The Jamaican Maroons are descended from Africans who moved outside the realm of slavery either by force or physical movement and established communities of African people in the mountains of the Colony of Jamaica during the era of slavery on the island.
-Enslaved Africans imported during the Spanish period may have been the first self-liberated Africans ("runaways"), apparently mixing with the Native American Taino people or Arawak peoples.
+Enslaved Africans imported during the Spanish period may have been the first self-liberated Africans ("runaways"), possibly mixing with the Indigenous peoples.
 Some more slaves may have gained liberty when the English attacked Jamaica and took it in 1655, and subsequently.
 Cudjoe was the leader of a community of self-liberated Africans known as Cudjoe's Town (Trelawny Town).
 For about half a century, until the 1739 and 1740 peace treaties with the British rulers of the island, the Maroons operated outside the sphere of direct British control.